Bidex-03/Bidex-03/README.md

 Frontend developer
 ------------------

-I'm a dedicated frontend developer, proficient with React JS.
+I'm a frontend developer, proficient in React JS.
 I've worked more on personal development in the past years.
 I've collaborated with UI/UX designers in order to build myself and have more solid projects.

 * ✉️  You can contact me at [abdullahqaasim14@gmail.com](mailto:abdullahqaasim14@gmail.com)
 * 🤝  I'm open to collaborating on Interesting projects relating to frontend development